- Who We Are

-Bring a copy of the 2012 Medco Preferred Formulary for the UFT Welfare Fund, which is sent to all members each December and is also available on our website at www.uftwf.org.
+Bring a copy of the 2013–14 Medco/Express Scripts (ESI) Preferred Formulary for the UFT Welfare Fund, which is sent to all members each December and is also available on our website at www.uftwf.org.
 The formulary is a great tool that lists the most commonly prescribed drugs.
-The listing includes brand- name drugs, generic drugs and drugs that might need a prior authorization.
+The listing includes brand-name drugs, generic drugs and drugs that might need a prior authorization.

-Our drug program has three different co-pay amounts, for generic drugs, brand-name drugs on the formulary and brand-name drugs not on the formulary.
-By sharing this with your doctor, he or she can write a prescription for the most appropriate drug and you will know prior to visiting the pharmacy what your co-pay will be.
+Our drug program has three different co-pay amounts: for generic drugs, brand-name drugs on the formulary and brand-name drugs not on the formulary.
+If you share this with your doctor, he or she can write a prescription for the most appropriate drug and you will know prior to visiting the pharmacy what your co-pay will be.

 Review your Rx with your doctor

 It is important to review your prescription with your doctor before you leave the doctor’s office to make sure that it is correct.

 The Welfare Fund often receives calls saying that the quantity or supply of a member’s drug is less than he or she usually gets.
 In just about every case, when the original prescription is reviewed, the member has received exactly the amount that the doctor ordered.
 So take a moment to review your prescription with your doctor before leaving.